 Within a few years of this event the uprising of the Hungarians against the communists would come to a boiling point and in October of 1956, the Hungarian Revolution began.
-Seeing what was going on and preparing for the worst, Lajos and Margit wanted to do what would be best for their family and decided that upon the return of their son Lajos Jr. (who was delivering medical items to the front in Budapest via Army transport) they would take what was on their backs and cross the border quickly into Austria before the communists closed it down.
+Seeing what was going on and preparing for the worst, Lajos and Margit wanted to do what would be best for their family and decided that upon the return of their son Lajos Jr. (who was delivering medical supplies to the front in Budapest via Army transport) they would take what was on their backs and cross the border quickly into Austria before the communists closed it down.
 They did not intend to come to America at that time, merely wanted to wait across the border for the violence to subside.
 Fate would have it another way.

 As they reached a temporary refugee camp set-up in neighboring Austria, they would meet Pisti Bokor, a cousin who said they were going to try to go to America as the US had established Operation Mercy to help the influx of Hungarian Refugees.
 While this was far from the original plan, they agreed to travel along with Pisti and the whole family left whatever they had behind in Hungary (including the bookbindery) for the unknown in America.

-However it would no longer be called Gregorencsics Konyveketeszet, the family decided to call it TURUL BOOKBINDERY.
+However it would no longer be called Gregorencsics Konyvkoteszet, the family decided to call it TURUL BOOKBINDERY.
 Turul was the name for the Hungarian symbol of Freedom and a long standing mythical symbol of the Magyars (Hungarian People) and Bookbindery was the translated version of the really long word in Hungarian you have been wondering about for the past several paragraphs.

 Lajos and his family would modify their names as many immigrants did to better fit in, for business purposes and because immigration incorrectly copied down their names.
 Lajos and Lajos Jr. would be known as Louis, Margit would become Margaret, and Mici would become Maria.
 Only young Margit’s name would remain unaltered.
-Louis Jr. and his wife Maria would go by the last name Gregor from then on also.
+Louis Jr. and his wife Maria would go by the last name Gregor from then on.

 Generations have been raised in the bookbindery.
 As we write this history, the next generation is now making their own memories within the bookbindery’s walls.
 We hope that you enjoyed our story, and that we have chapters ahead to add to this wonderful tradition.